Served: at least four years

 Mrs. Kemp remarried three years later.
-Three years after that, during 1920, Agent Kemp’s only child, Carston, died from Tonsillitis at the age of 7.
+Three years after that, during 1920, their child, Carston, died from Tonsillitis at the age of 7.

-In researching the lives of Agent Kemp and his survivors, the Greater Cincinnati Police Museum’s Historian found that he was buried without a grave stone or, to our knowledge, any special honors.
-The Museum located family with the help of the Bracken County Historical Society, received permission from them and the Johnsville Cemetery, and arranged for a donated (Schott Monument) grave stone to be installed on his grave.
+In researching the lives of Agent Kemp and his survivors, the Greater Cincinnati Police Museum’s Memorial Committee found that he was buried without a gravestone or, to our knowledge, any special honors.
+The Museum located family with the help of the Bracken County Historical Society, received permission from them and the Johnsville Cemetery, and arranged for a donated (Schott Monument) gravestone to be installed on his grave.
 On June 7, 2016, his grave was rededicated with all the honors afforded a fallen law enforcement officer provided by the Hamilton County Police Association’s Honor Guard.
 Moore and Parker Funeral Home provided tents and chairs for the event and dozens of people, mostly extended family, attended.

-If you have information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.
+If you know of information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 © 2018 – This narrative was further researched and revised June 7, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with extensive research provided by Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.